 The measure of engagement depicted in Figure 3.4.4 derives from the number of recreational fishing permits and vessels actively used by residents in a given community, while the measure of reliance derives from the same variables divided by the total local population figure.
-All communities depicted here demonstrate particularly extensive involvement in South Atlantic recreational fisheries, with notably high levels of involvement among participants in Jacksonville, Key West, Melbourne Beach, and Islamadora in Florida, and Hatteras and Nags Head-small communities situated along the Outer Banks of North Carolina.
-Notably, Nags Head is the only community that meets the one standard deviation threshold for reliance on the recreational fishing industry, indicating the importance of for-hire and private recreational fishing and related services and opportunities in the community.
+Particularly high levels of involvement in South Atlantic recreational fisheries are characteristic of Jacksonville, Key West, Melbourne Beach, and Islamorada in Florida, and Hatteras and Nags Head in North Carolina.
+Of note, Nags Head is the only municipality that meets the one standard deviation threshold for reliance on the recreational fishing industry, indicating the importance of for-hire and private recreational fishing and related services and opportunities in this small Outer Banks community.